fenago/datascience-machine-learning/labs/lab_13.md

 Let's say I created an RDD just from the list 1, 2, 3, 4.
 I can then call rdd.map() with a lambda function of x that takes in each row, that is, each value of that RDD, calls it x, and then it applies the function x multiplied by x to square it.
 If I were to then collect the output of this RDD, it would be 1, 4, 9 and 16, because it would take each individual entry of that RDD and square it, and put that into a new RDD.

-If you don't remember what lambda functions are, we did talk about it a little bit earlier in this book, but as a refresher, the lambda function is just a shorthand for defining a function in line.
-So rdd.map(lambda x: x*x) is exactly the same thing as a separate function def squareIt(x): return x*x, and saying rdd.map(squareIt).

-It's just a shorthand for very simple functions that you want to pass in as a transformation.
-It eliminates the need to actually declare this as a separate named function of its own.
-That's the whole idea of functional programming.
-So you can say you understand functional programming now, by the way!
-But really, it's just shorthand notation for defining a function inline as part of the parameters to a map() function, or any transformation for that matter.

 ### Actions